tcwill/dogecoin_localnode_publish_status/README.md

 * BYTERCVD - bytes recieved (MB received)
 * BYTESENT - bytes send (MB sent)
 * DOGEWALLET - public address of the wallet you specified with the script's -w option
+* DOGEHOURS - number of hours the dogecoind process has been running

 ## Help text: